AitorJury/Kotlin_Development/README.md

 This repository contains all the projects I've developed in Kotlin, showcasing the type of programming I use.
 The project that best exemplifies my experience is 'Flashcards Project,' which is a small part of my final training project.
+It consists of an application that uses the 'Flashcard' format for learning.
+The project has been developed entirely by me, including formats, designs, and functionalities.
+Everything you see in the project was created personally.